SBB Ae 4/7: Equipment

 The locomotive consists of four driving and three running axles.
 Each of the driving axles has its own motor.
 The power is sent to the axles using the Buchli drive.
 This gives them the characteristic asymmetrical look, because on the drive side the wheels are completely covered, while they are freely visible on the apparatus side.

 At the end of driver's cab I a running axle bogie was mounted, while the other side got a single running axle.
 The four driving axles are fixed, but the two in the middle can move sideways for better running characteristics in curves.

 The locomotives had the same green livery (SBB green) throughout their life.
-The Ae 4/7 look similar to the older Ae 3/6 I and the mechanical construction is quite similar as well, but this does not hold for many details of the electrical parts.
+The Ae 4/7 look similar to the older Ae 3/6I and the mechanical construction is quite similar as well, but this does not hold for many details of the electrical parts.

 There were three varieties of locomotive.
 The MFO types got a very fast hopper controller to choose the running notches.
 The SAAS type hopper controller could not be switched arbitrarily fast as the MFO variety could be, due to a constraining device which limited the rate at which the running notches could be switched upwards.
 The BBC locomotives, in contrast, had a flat switch with a contact slide.

 The second batch of the MFO locomotives have electrical brakes.
-The SAAS types where equipped with Multiple-unit train control starting 1963, but none of the others were ever equipped.
+The SAAS types where equipped with multiple-unit train control starting 1963, but none of the others were ever equipped.